 You can choose to ‘draw down’ on the RAD you have paid to cover some of your other aged care costs – including your Daily Accommodation Payments, if applicable.

-It is recommended that you seek professional financial advice to determine which RAD option best meets your financial needs.
+We recommend that you seek independent financial advice to determine which RAD option best meets your needs.

 What is a Daily Accommodation Payment (DAP)?

-The DAP amount is calculated by applying the MPIR % to the portion of the room price not paid by RAD and dividing that amount by 365 days.
+The facility calculates your DAP by applying the MPIR % to the portion of the room price not paid by RAD and dividing that amount by 365 days.

 Here are two examples: